50 years ago many scientists rejected evolution due to mainframe computer results.

 The most amazing statement was: “It was decided that no record would be kept of the sessions, in order not to give ammunition to the creationists.
 The rapid accumulation of evidence against evolutionary theory had brought a crisis of such proportions that most of those in attendance decided to repudiate a cardinal darwinian doctrine; they agreed that small changes from generation to generation within a species could never accumulate to produce a new species”

-.
-“An increasing number of scientists, most particularly a growing number of evolutionists, argue that darwinian evolutionary theory is no genuine scientific theory at all. .
+“An increasing number of scientists, most particularly a growing number of evolutionists, argue that darwinian evolutionary theory is not genuine scientific theory at all. .
 Many of the critics have the highest intellectual credentials.”—*Michael Ruse, “Darwin’s Theory: An Exercise in Science,” in New Scientist, June 25, 1981, p.
 828.